jetify-com/devbox/docs/app/docs/guides/creating_plugins.md

 #### `include` *string[]*

-Includes can be used to explicitly add extra configuration from [plugins](../guides/plugins.md) to your Devbox project.
+Include can be used to explicitly add extra configuration from [plugins](../guides/plugins.md) to your Devbox project.
 Plugins are parsed and merged in the order they are listed.

 Note that in the event of a conflict, plugins near the end of the list will override plugins at the beginning of the list.
 Likewise, if a setting in your plugin.json conflicts with an included plugin, your setting will take precedence.
 ```json